Business programme

 When you register for VAT, HMRC will automatically sign you up for Making Tax Digital.
 Wait for HMRC to confirm your registration before moving to Step 2.

-Before you start to use Making Tax Digital for VAT, you need to store your accounts online using Cloud software.
+You’ll need to store your accounts online using Cloud software.
 This software lets you store, transfer and access files over the internet instead of keeping them stored in files on your computer.
-This can make transferring files safer and easier.
+This makes transferring files safer and easier.

-So the next step is to select and choose a software system that works for your business.
+So the next step is to find a software system that works for your business.
 This software can be either compatible VAT record-keeping software, or ‘bridging’ software that can link non-compatible software (such as spreadsheets) to the HMRC systems.
-The government has a tool to help you find this software.
+The government has a useful tool to help you find this software.
 Their list includes free options like QuickFile, MTDsorted and MyTaxDigital.

 You’ll need to store the following information digitally:

-You'll also need digital copies of documents covering multiple transactions made on behalf of your organisation by:
+You’ll also need digital copies of documents covering multiple transactions made on behalf of your business by:

 Try again - that's not quite right!